Stelive/WeatherStation/README.md

 -searchAccordion(), looks for the accordion that you search with the filter -createCall()
--main(), is the central part of program
+-main(), is the central part of program -animationAccordion(), create the animation for accordions -interval(), create a interval that call a function
 In the file main.js there are important functions for create,delete and update the elements in html:
 -sobstiuteAccordion(), change the accordion in according on the update -positioningSystem(), create the link that go on google maps